What is RDP and How to use it?

 What is RDP?

-RDP which stands for Remote Desktop Protocol, is a general protocol or some rules that are set which allow users to connect to and control a desktop computer remotely.
+RDP which stands for Remote Desktop Protocol, is a general protocol or some rules that set which allow users to connect to and control a desktop computer remotely.
 This enables the users to access their desktop computer from any device and any place.
 All the user needs is just a stable internet connection.
-The device can be a smartphone or a PC, it should just be connected to an internet connection.
+The device can be a smartphone or a PC, it should just connected to an internet connection.
 Users can then use their desktop computer as if they were sitting in front of it, opening and editing files, running applications, and performing other tasks.
 This is a perfect advantage for your holidays and trips.

 Originally developed by Microsoft and is available for most Windows operating systems.
-However, along with Windows it can also be used with other operating systems, such as Mac OS and Linux, with the help of third-party software.
+However, along with Windows it can also used with other operating systems, such as Mac OS and Linux, with the help of third-party software.

 Features of RDP

-It is known to be one of the most secure networks of all time.
+It known to be one of the most secure networks of all time.
 It sets a smooth connection between clients, servers, and virtual machines.
 Along with efficient connection, it also provides strong security data.

 Some properties of RDP that makes it quite useful: